fosler2/Card-Games/akaCheesedog.md

-# **aka Cheesedog - 3 Steps to the Deal, 4 Steps to the Gameplay!
-7 Easy Steps to Endless Fun with Friends and Loved Ones.**
+# **aka Cheesedog - A Game of Endless Fun**

-#### _Test your wits with a hearty game of [REDACTED] AKA CHEESEDOG !!!
-Best suited for 3ish to about 8 to 10ish players.
+#### _REQUIRES: 2 standard card decks, 3ish - 8ish players.
 6 or 7 is a good number in my opinion.
-Credit to Jack for teaching me this game\._
+10-30 minutes to play depending on the experience level of the players\._

 <br/>

-#### _It's a game of chance and sneaky strategy.
-There are no winners, but there is always one loser, so you play the game out until it's down to the last person._
+#### _Test your wits with a hearty game of [REDACTED] AKA CHEESEDOG - a perfect balance of chance and sneaky strategy!!!
+It's similar to Uno, but WAY BETTER.
+There are no winners, but there is always one loser.
+Credit to Jack for originally teaching me the rules._

 <br/>